Life of a King: Plot

 The film tells the true story of Eugene Brown (Cuba Gooding Jr.), an ex-convict who starts the Big Chair Chess Club for inner-city youths in Washington, D.C.

 Eugene is in prison where "Chess Man" gambles cigarettes with him over games of chess.
 Nearing release, Eugene is concerned about not having friends on the outside anymore.
 Chess Man gives him a wooden king chess piece, telling him, "take care of the King, everything else follows".
 Upon release, Eugene has trouble finding work due to his ex-con status.
 He attempts to reconnect with his daughter Katrina (Trini) who rebuffs his attempts but informs him that his son Marco is in Juvenile Hall for selling drugs.

 Eugene's friend connects him with a job at a local high school working as a janitor.
-His former lieutenant, Perry, who is now in charge, also visits and tries to lure to him back to crime.
+His former lieutenant, Perry, who is now in charge, also visits and tries to lure him back to crime.
 At the local high school, the students are unruly, deal drugs in detention, and scare off the detention monitor.
 The principal, Sheila King, asks Eugene to fill in as monitor for a few minutes.
 He proves to be unexpectedly persuasive at getting the students to sit and follow the rules and is allowed to return as the detention monitor until a full-time replacement can be found.
 Eugene bets on a game of cards with a student and wins, his prize being that the students will learn to play chess.

 Two of the students, Tahime and Clifton, are dealing drugs and contemplating armed robbery.
 Eugene compares them to pawns working for a king he correctly calls "King Perry".
 Tahime proves to be an excellent chess player, but Clifton tells Perry that Eugene is preventing the sale of weed in detention, leading to reduced profits for Perry.
 Perry tips off the principal that Eugene is an ex-con, and she is forced to fire him.